 The discovery of the nucleus led Niels Bohr to make the first theoretical representation of the atom.
 The ‘quantum mechanical’ revolution, culminating in the later developments made by Erwin Schrodinger, laid the foundations for our understanding of the infinitely small.

-The study of the chemical properties of the elements in the uranium-radium family showed that radium D, radium B and radium G have the same chemical properties as lead These elements, now known to be lead isotopes, took their names (which have since been forgotten) from their position in the radioactive lineage of radium, which in the 1910’s had only recently been isolated was used as radioactive sources for experiments.
-These elements, now known to be lead isotopes, took their names (forgotten today) from their position in the radioactive lineage of radium, which in the 1910’s had only recently been isolated and was used as radioactive sources for experiments.
-In 1913, Frederick Soddy concluding that these thre elements belong to the same square of Mendeleyev’s periodic table, introduced the concept of ‘isotopes’, and later won the Nobel Prize for Chemistry in 1921.
+The study of the chemical properties of the elements in the uranium-radium family showed that radium D, radium B and radium G have the same chemical properties as lead.
+These elements, now known to be lead isotopes, took their names (which have since been forgotten) from their position in the radioactive lineage of radium which in the 1910’s had only recently been isolated and was used as radioactive sources for experiments.
+In 1913, Frederick Soddy concluding that these three elements belong to the same square of Mendeleyev’s periodic table, introduced the concept of ‘isotopes’, and later won the Nobel Prize for Chemistry in 1921.

 This video takes us in 1911, in Manchester, on a journey through the history of particle physics., when Ernest Rutherford conducted a historical experiment that revealed that most of the mass of an atom is concentrated in a tiny nucleus made of protons and neutrons.

 Alpha particles were the only nuclear projectiles available for physicists to use.
 Armed with radioactive sources, physicists were unwittingly examining the nuclei of atoms; so that by 1919 Rutherford was able to generate the first atomic transformation: a nuclear reaction.
 By firing alpha particles at nitrogen atoms, he was able to transform them into oxygen.